CSteen57/SteenCorp-AD-Lab/Phases/Phase 2/README.md

 ## What I Learned

 - User and computer policies must be linked to OUs containing the correct object type.
-- Item level targeting allows one drive mapping GPO to support multiple departments.
+- Item-level targeting allows one drive-mapping GPO to support multiple departments.
 - A visible mapped drive does not grant access by itself; SMB and NTFS permissions enforce authorization.
 - Group Policy software deployment requires a reachable UNC path.
-- Computer assigned software should be verified through computer scope policy results.
+- Computer-assigned software should be verified through computer-scope policy results.